guidesmiths/outstanding/README.md

 ```

 ### Low Level API
-The simplest way to use ```outstanding``` is to run tasks, but you can also use the api synchronously and asynchronously.
+The simplest way to use ```outstanding``` is to run or wrap tasks, but you can also use the api synchronously and asynchronously.
 In this case you need to explicitly use a label.

 #### Asynchronous Usage
 ```js